joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5855681/2024/10/19/deion-sanders-obama-colorado-comments/

 **Sherman: Question everything about the Huskers in Year 2 under Matt Rhule**\
 `For Nebraska, it was a dark day.
-Where do the Huskers go from here, with team much more talented than Indiana looming?`\
+Where do the Huskers go from here, with a team much more talented than Indiana looming?`\
 https://nytimes.com/athletic/5855739/2024/10/19/nebraska-indiana-loss-matt-rhule/

 **Harris, joined by Usher, makes abortion rights the focus in Atlanta.**\